yikangshen/Ordered-Neurons/README.md

 ```

 ## Software Requirements
-Python 3.6, NLTK and PyTorch 0.4 are required for the current codebase.
+Python 3.6 and PyTorch 0.4 are required for the current codebase.

 ## Steps